LEARNAcademy/syllabus/Rails-M/additional-topics/rails_model_tests.md

 ![Failing Name Presence](../../assets/rspec-rails-models/rspec-models-passing.png)

-Let's go ahead apply a presence validation to emails as well.
+Let's go ahead and apply a presence validation to emails as well.

 First we'll add a test case for it: